raavibharath/Data_engineering_Boot_camp/README.md

 Please add these queries into a folder, zip them up and submit [here](https://bootcamp.techcreator.io)

-week 3
+**week 3**
-Spark Fundamentals Week
+**Spark Fundamentals Week**
 match_details
+1.a row for every players performance in a match matches
+2.a row for every match
+medals_matches_players
-a row for every players performance in a match matches a row for every match medals_matches_players a row for every medal type a player gets in a match medals a row for every medal type
+3.a row for every medal type a player gets in a match medals
+4.a row for every medal type
 Your goal is to make the following things happen:

-Build a Spark job that
+5.Build a Spark job that
-Disabled automatic broadcast join with spark.conf.set("spark.sql.autoBroadcastJoinThreshold", "-1") Explicitly broadcast JOINs medals and maps
+Disabled automatic broadcast join with spark.conf.set("spark.sql.autoBroadcastJoinThreshold", "-1")

+6.Explicitly broadcast JOINs medals and maps
 Bucket join match_details, matches, and medal_matches_players on match_id with 16 buckets

-Aggregate the joined data frame to figure out questions like:
+7.Aggregate the joined data frame to figure out questions like:
 	Which player averages the most kills per game?
 	Which playlist gets played the most?
 	Which map gets played the most?
 	Which map do players get the most Killing Spree medals on?

 With the aggregated data set
 Try different .sortWithinPartitions to see which has the smallest data size (hint: playlists and maps are both very low cardinality)
 Save these as .py files and submit them this way!